koka-lang/koka/readme.md

 ## Perceus

-Even a pure core intermediate language with explicit control flow is not yet good enough to compile to C directly: without manual memory management functional languages still need a (tracing) garbage collector (like OCaml or Haskell).
+Even a purely functional core intermediate language with explicit control flow is not yet enough to compile to C directly: without manual memory management functional languages still need a (tracing) garbage collector (like OCaml or Haskell).
 A well performing concurrent generational garbage collector is very hard to build and is invasive as it needs to be able to scan the roots and stack.
 Even the best garbage collectors still suffer from unpredictable latencies (especially with large live sets) and tend to require (much) more memory than achievable with manual memory management (as with C/C++ and Rust).

-With Koka we took a new approach based on reference counting.
+With Koka we took a novel approach based on reference counting.
 The usual wisdom is that  reference counting does not perform well due to various factors but in Koka we believe we can do better: 1) we know that all inductive and co-inductive datatypes are never cyclic so we can identify potential cycle introducing datatypes statically (like mutable references, and these are not so often used in mostly functional Koka), 2) again due to the strict type system we can statically track which values may become shared across threads and avoid expensive atomic operations for the majority of operations, and finally 3) due to the explicit control-flow we can do deep analysis on variable life times.

-In particular, we use aggressive static analysis to insert _precise_ reference count instructions where memory is freed as soon as it is no longer live (and in particular, we do not hold on to memory based on lexical scope as in almost all reference counting implementations in the wild, like Swift, Python, C++ `shared_ptr` etc).
+In particular, we use aggressive static analysis to insert _precise_ reference count instructions where memory is freed as soon as it is no longer live.
+We call this _garbage free_ reference counting.
+In particular, we do not hold on to memory based on lexical scope as in almost all reference counting implementations in the wild, like Swift, Nim, Python, C++ with `shared_ptr`, Rust with `Rc<T>` etc).

 [Perceus](https://www.microsoft.com/en-us/research/uploads/prod/2020/11/perceus-tr-v1.pdf) stands
 for _Precise automatic reference counting with reuse and specialization_: the _reuse_ component transform functional style pattern matches